tensorflow/compression/docs/api_docs/python/tfc/range_decode.md

 <!-- Placeholder for "Used in" -->

-This is the reverse op of RangeEncode.
+This is the reverse op of `RangeEncode`.
 The shape of the tensor that was encoded should be known by the caller.

 #### Implementation notes: